JarekErvin/JarekErvin.github.io/_posts/2018-03-29-How-To-Build-A-Night-School.md

 <br>
 <br>

 The Night School is not a “school” in the conventional sense.
 There are no grades or Powerpoint slides, no fees or enrollment lists, and no prerequisites.
 Anyone, DSA member or not, may attend the Night School.
 They may do so for as many or few sessions as they choose.
-Attendees may participate in discussions as much or as little as they like, and familiarity with socialist theory is not assumed.
+Attendees may also participate in discussions as much or as little as they like, and familiarity with socialist theory is not assumed.

 In Philadelphia’s current program, the Night School meets twice per month and is scheduled to last last from July 2017 until May 2018.
 Alternative structures such as a 3- or 6-month program can easily be developed, and might take into account any number of factors (e.g. a less active or more widely dispersed population, a busier organizing calendar).